 <string name="error_no_session">Not currently connected to the Chromecast device.</string>

 Connect to a remote device, and start playing media!
 Read More

 You might not have noticed, but a fresh version of Google Play Services started silently rolling out a few days ago.
 Google I/O came and went without an Android version bump because Google wanted to send a message: Google Play Services is the single most important APK on your device.
 It was recently used to roll out Google Play Games, cloud app data storage, and the fused location provider.
-Google can't get OEMs to update Android versions, but there's no way to stop a Play Services update - they're silent and automatic.
-So, whenever technically possible, that's where Google will be sticking major new features from here on out.
 Read More

 I totally missed this in my Android 4.3 teardown, but luckily there are some fellow tinkerers out there, namely Kevin of TeslaCoil Software (maker of fine products such as Nova Launcher and WidgetLocker), picking up my slack.
 It looks like Google is planning some cool notification services for 4.3, possibly something that gets third party apps into the mix!